Qatar Participates In Global Forum On AI Safety In Seoul

-The meeting, during which His Excellency participated alongside ministers and high-ranking officials from around the globe, addressed the efforts of key AI players, highlighting concrete examples of the positive use of AI and exploring the potential for a more comprehensive governance framework for AI.
+The meeting, during which the Minister participated alongside ministers and high-ranking officials from around the globe, addressed the efforts of key AI players, highlighting concrete examples of the positive use of AI and exploring the potential for a more comprehensive governance framework for AI.

 The forum aims to address global challenges related to the development and use of AI, and to enhance the balance between innovation, safety, and inclusiveness.
 It brings together an elite group of senior leaders from governments, the private sector, civil society, and academia from around the world.